A MULTI-TERRAIN ULTRA SET AROUND THE HEART OF THE STUNNING TWEED VALLEY

 The 50k route descends through Traquair Forest to re-join the 65k near to the village of Walkerburn & linking back onto the riverside path.
 Pass Haugh Head Railway Bridge & cross the Tweed Bridge at Innerleithen to re-join the Tweed Valley Railway Path, returning through Cardrona village.
 The final section follows the route back through Glentress Forest to finish with an exhilarating descent back to the finish.

 The Tweed Bridge at Innerleithen with Traquair Forest in the background.

-Drop Bags: If you'd like some of your favourite nutrition or a bit of extra kit available on the course without having to carry it for the full duration, drop bags will be available for runners.
-These will be transported to to the feed stations at CP3 for the 65k & Innerleithen (CP4) for the 50k.
+These will be transported to to the aid stations at CP3 for the 65k & Innerleithen (CP4) for the 50k.

 Event Volunteers: We are looking for volunteers to help out on the event day, if you are just spectating and want to get involved or simply would like to help out, we would love to hear from you!
 Volunteer roles can be anything from helping out at one of our feed stations, marshalling at a junction, to giving the finishers medal to them as they cross the finish line.
 It can also give you an idea of what the event is about if you are new to the sport and are not sure what to expect.
 Many people who have helped out have been surprised how friendly and informal it is, some go on to compete themselves, others continue to enjoy helping!
 As an extra incentive, we offer anyone who helps on the day a free entry into any one of our events.